DevCycleHQ/devcycle-docs/docs/extras/approval-workflows/approval-workflows.md

 Approval Workflows are an Enterprise feature.
 To learn more, read about our [pricing](https://devcycle.com/pricing).
 To upgrade your plan, please contact [Sales](mailto:sales@devcycle.com) or your Account Manager.
 :::

-With Approval Workflows, when a DevCycle user wants to change a Feature, they must request review and approval from a Publisher within their DevCycle organization.
+With Approval Workflows, when a DevCycle user wants to change a Feature, they must request a review and approval from a Publisher within their DevCycle organization.
 Approval Workflows give people greater visibility on Feature changes and act as a safeguard for your team.
 These review-style approvals mirror common code review workflows, such as pull request (PR) reviews in GitHub.

 Anyone with a Publisher, or Owner role can approve a Change Request, regardless of whether or not their review has been requested.
 Publishers whom the requester selects receive an email notifying them that their review has been requested, as well as an in-dashboard notification on DevCycle's homepage.